jeru7/landingPage-bs/README.md

 ## Description

-First project I did using Bootstrap 5
+First time using Bootstrap 5 to make a website responsive.

 ## Live Site